JuliaSmoothOptimizers/Krylov.jl/docs/src/tips.md

 NMAX = Sys.CPU_THREADS
 ```

-and define the number of OpenBLAS/MKL threads at runtine with
+and define the number of OpenBLAS/MKL threads at runtime with

 ```julia
 BLAS.set_num_threads(N)  # 1 ≤ N ≤ NMAX